 Daughter Maria "Maryann" Gaumer (1864-1914) was born on Sept.
 8, 1864.

 She wedded Alvin P. Wenner ( ? - ? ).
 The couple did not reproduce.

 They moved to Allentown in about 1895.
-They resided at 19 North Madison Street in Allentown, along with her sister Hannah R. Gaumer and Vincent A. Helfrich.
+There, they resided at 19 North Madison Street along with her sister Hannah R. Gaumer and Vincent A. Helfrich.